 It is also used to migrate existing clients using direct authentication schemes such as HTTP Basic or Digest authentication to OAuth by converting the stored credentials to an access token.

-This is another really useful way to use the ROPC grant type, to drag our legacy applications into this millennium and away from authorization methods released in the original HTTP specification.
-Here we get the immediate benefits of access tokens with expirations, scoped access, and everything else we know and love about OAuth.
+This migration use-case is the one remaining reasons for the ROPC grant type: to drag your legacy applications into this millennium and away from authorization methods released in the original HTTP specification.
+By moving to the ROPC grant type, you stop attaching user credentials to every request made to your API and instead get the immediate benefits of short-lived access tokens, scoped access, and everything else you know and love about OAuth.
 Check out the Credential Sharing section of my The Wrong Ways to Protect an API article for why you don’t want to use authentication/authorization methods like HTTP Basic.

 The authorization server and client SHOULD minimize use of this grant type and utilize other grant types whenever possible.